RVVandana/bluemix-automated-toll-booth/README.md

 Step 5: In [settings.h](rfidLinkit/settings.h), line 9,10 and 11, edit the SSID and PASSWORD to configure to your router

-Step 6: [settings.h](rfidLinkit/settings.h), in line 14 & 15, edit the pubnub publish and subscribe keys as per your unique key provided by pubnub.com
+Step 6: In [settings.h](rfidLinkit/settings.h), in line 14 & 15, edit the pubnub publish and subscribe keys as per your unique key provided by pubnub.com

 Step 7: Upload the Code to the Linkit ONE